xaxxon/v8toolkit/README.md

 ## Next Major Feature: Instructions/code for debugging your JavaScript from Chrome's javascript debugger

-I am currently implementing the necessary functionality to connect to your application with Chrome's javascript debugger and set breakpoints and inspect your javascript code as it is running.
-It's a lot of work to implement the interface, but things are going well so far.
-The beginnings of the code can be found in include/debugger.h src/debugger.cpp and samples/debugger_sample.cpp (the last is the most interesting from a user perspective)  I expect to have the debugger minimally functional by 10/10/16.
+I am currently implementing the necessary functionality to connect to your application with Chrome's javascript debugger.
+The beginnings of the code can be found in include/debugger.h src/debugger.cpp and samples/debugger_sample.cpp (the last is the most interesting from a user perspective).
-Additional functionality will be added as needed.

-Minimal functionality includes:
+Minimal functionality will include:

 * Viewing code (done)
 * Add/remove breakpoints (done)